ecilasun/tinysys/software/SDK/vpu.md

 If you do not wish to block while waiting, please see `VPUReadVBlankCounter()` instead.
 However that is not a recommended way to wait for vblank, as having a split read and swap will most likely cause undesired tearing effects.

+`void VPUSetHBlankHandler(uintptr_t _handler)`

+This function installs a horizontal blank handler function.
+The function itself is not an ISR, but rather chained to from the OS ISR routine.
+This allows for the function to be built as regular C++ code and does not have any special requirements apart form adhering to the following signature: `void func()`

+`void VPUSetHBlankScanline(uintptr_t _scanline)`

+This function sets up the video line at which the horizontal blanking interrupt should be triggered.
+One thing to note here is that for 320x240 video modes, scanline count still counts from 0 to 479, and the scan lines are always in 640x480 space.

+`void VPUEnableHBlankInterrupt()`

+This allows the VPU to trigger a horizontal blanking interrupt on the CSR unit which then passes it to the fetch unit as a hardware interrupt.

+`void VPUDisableHBlankInterrupt()`

+This turns off the interrupt generation on the VPU for horizontal blanking.

 ### Video backbuffer
 `void VPUSetWriteAddress(struct EVideoContext *_context, const uint32_t _cpuWriteAddress64ByteAligned)`